DragosTirlungeanu/project-game/README.md

 ###Functionality

 ####*Running*
-To start the game open the HTML file in your web browser, then simply click 'Start Game' from the top navigation bar.
+To start the game click [HERE](https://https://github.com/DragosTirlungeanu/project-game/tree/feature) and open the HTML file in your web browser.

+Then simply press 'Start Game' from the top navigation bar.

 The game will automatically start off with a set number of 30 moves.